dinanathsj29/ajax-asynchronous-javascript-and-xml-course-tutorial/README.md

 1.8.
 Where AJAX is used?
 AJAX examples
 ---------------------

-Many famous and widely used web applications use AJAX technology, like:
+Many famous and widely used web applications use AJAX technology (to Save, Scroll, Autocomplete, AutoSave, etc.), like:
 - Google Gmail, Google Search, Google Maps
 - Facebook
 - Twitter
 - Travel Sites
 - Youtube